-Eastern also uses School Messenger (SMS) messaging service to deliver important information to students via SMS text messaging.
+Eastern also uses School Messenger messaging service to deliver important information to students via SMS text, email or voice messaging.
 Additional information can be found at www.SchoolMessenger.com/tm.
 In order to participate in the new service students must opt-in to receive text messages.
 To receive text messages, complete the opt-in process below: